 Hearing this, both Sudarshan and the Gwala started to worship the spot and established a Vishnu temple there.
 Since then, the site is considered to be sacred.
 The priests in the temple are the descendants of Sudarshan.

 Another legend has it that there used to be a mighty warrior named Pranjal (and is said to still live today).
 He was considered to be the strongest person in the entire country until Changu challenged him and defeated him.
 As a tribute to him, people constructed a temple in his name.

 The History of Changu Narayan temple

-The recorded history, however, has it that the temple was built by Licchavi King Haridatta Varma around 4th Century A.D.
+The recorded history, however, has it that the temple was built by Licchavi King Haridatta Varma around 4th Century C.E.
 It was then rebuilt in 1702 after a major arsenic disaster.
 Since then, it has undergone many reconstructions over the year.

 It is rich with embossed works and is the fine artistry of Newars.
 Their meticulous artwork can be seen in different forms – stone, wood, metal craft – around the temple.
 It is a two-story roofed temple that stands on a high plinth of stone.

 There are four gates from where people can enter the temple, each guarded by life-sized sculptures of animals such as lions, sarabhas, graffins, elephants on each side.
 There are also struts where ten incarnations of Lord Vishnu are carved, and there are doors where Nagas (snakes) are carved.
 On the western entrance gate, which is also the main gate, there are Chakra, Sankha, Kamal, and Khadga at the top of stone pillars where inscriptions are carved in Sanskrit.

-These inscriptions at Changu Narayan Temple are considered to be oldest in all Nepal and are said to be erected by then Lichhavi King Manadeva around 464 A.D.
+These inscriptions at Changu Narayan Temple are considered to be the oldest in all Nepal and are said to be erected by then Lichhavi King Manadeva around 464 A.D.

 Smaller statues of King Bhupatindra Malla and his queen rests on the main entrance too.